 DC circuits: ideal and real generators, resistors.
 Instrumentation: oscilloscopes, digital and analog multimeters.
 Measurements of current, voltage, resistance and electromotive forces.

 Time varying signals: periodic and non periodic.
-Noise.
 Inductance and Capacitance.
 Impedence.
 Fasors.
 RC and RL circuits.
 High-pass and low-pass filters.
 LCR series circuit: free and forced oscillations.
 LCR parallel circuit.
 Notch and Band pass filters.
-Active circuits: transistors and operational amplifiers.
 Transformers.
 Measurements of self-inductance and mutual inductance.
 Transmission lines.
-Production and measurements of magnetic fields in multilayer coils: single coil and Helmoltz pair in series (to produce a spatially homogeneous magnetic field) and series opposition ( to produce a spatially homogeneous magnetic field gradient).

 Detailed lecture notes will be made available before the lectures via the software Elly.

 Lectures will include a brief introduction on the relevant theory followed by experimental work.
-Students will be divided in groups of 3 to carry out the experiments and write the experimental reports.
+Students will be divided in groups of 2 to carry out the experiments and write the experimental reports.
 Instructions for the experiment will be given in the lecture notes, together with the relevant theory.
-Thhe lecture notes will be uploaded in Elly at the beginning of the course and will cover every aspect of the course.
-The lecturer will provide support and supervision at all times during laboratory sessions.Lecture notes will be made available to the students before the lectures, using the Elly software.
+The lecture notes will be uploaded in Elly at the beginning of the course and will cover every aspect of the course.
+The lecturer will provide support and supervision at all times during laboratory sessions.Lecture notes will be discussed and made available to the students before the lectures, using the Elly software.

 Assessment methods and criteria